 And so on…

-In short, Google Analytics will show you if your social media strategy will translate into real sales and profits.
+In short, Google Analytics will show you real-time if your social media strategy will translate into real sales and profits.

 4) Engage With Your Audience